 In ruling on the motion, a judge—just like a jury—can consider only the evidence presented at trial.
 So, for example, if a defendant is on trial for arson and has a prior arson conviction that the prosecution couldn't (or didn't) present in evidence, the judge can't consider it.

 Winning a motion for judgment of acquittal is usually a longshot.
-Judges don't like to interfere with the jury process—for a judge to step in, the evidence must be bare for them to step in.
+Judges don't like to interfere with the jury process—for a judge to step in, the evidence must be scant.

 If a judge does grant a motion for judgment of acquittal based on insufficiency of evidence, the effect is usually dismissal of the charges and release of the defendant (if the defendant is in jail).
 The prosecution typically cannot bring the case again because of the prohibition against double jeopardy, which prevents a defendant from being tried twice for the same crime.
 However, if the judge granted the acquittal after the jury reached a guilty verdict, the prosecution can usually appeal.

 For information on a related topic, see Motions for New Trial.